g-gualeni/QtNoid2/DEVELOPMENT.md

 ## Current Sprint (Sprint-004)

 ### Sprint Goals
-- Implementation of the QtNoid::Yaml2Json library
+- Implementation of the QtNoid::Yaml2Json library: this the first implementation, the goal is to handle all YAML Suite test without crash.
-- Implementaton of QtNoid::App::Config class from
+- Implementaton of QtNoid::App::Config class from Paramters
 - Implementaton of appConfig global instance
 - Review of Parameter / ParameterList after deriving Config / ConfigFile / ConfigGlobal